Basic Configuration

 Combination

-Keep in mind, that we resolve your record in the order of @channel
+You can combine all structures to further customize your data.
+Keep in mind, that we resolve your record in the order of@channel

 > @currency